fieldbook/fieldbook-client/README.md

 ## API Methods

-All api methods will return a promise for data from the fieldbook api.
+All api methods will return a promise for data from the Fieldbook API.
 Error responses will try to give an error with a good message, and the rejected errors will have a `response` property that contains the full response for the errored request.
 This api uses Q promises via requestify.

 #### client.listSheets()